Strong Action Verbs for Resumes That Get Noticed

 Scan your resume, rework your passive phrasing, and inject your action verbs to make your resume come to life.
 Need more action verbs?
 Here is a list from LinkedIn that should give you all the action-packed words you need to create a resume that gets noticed.

 When you're ready to build a professional, modern resume, Rocket Resume has you covered.
 Just add your experience, roles, and accomplishments using action verbs.
-Start building your resume today with a free trial, and land a job you love.
+Start building your resume today for free, and land a job you love.